TaranjyotS/Portfolio-Website-Flask/doc/aws_s3.md

 **Pre-requisite**: For static website to be deployed on AWS s3 make sure to set up an [API endpoint](#set-up-an-api-endpoint-using-aws-api-gateway).

 1. Create an S3 Bucket
     - Log in to the AWS Management Console and navigate to S3.

 2. Create a new bucket:
     - Choose a globally unique name.
     - Select the region closest to your target audience.

-3. Configure the bucket:
+3. Configure the bucket.
-- Disable "Block all public access" (to make your site public).
+    - Disable `Block all public access` (to make your site public).
-- Enable "Static website hosting" under the "Properties" tab:
+    - Enable `Static website hosting` under the "Properties" tab:
         - Index document: index.html
-    - Error document: 404.html (if you have one)
+        - Error document: `404.html` (if you have one)
     - Save changes.

 4. Upload Files to S3
-- Navigate to the "Objects" tab in your S3 bucket.
+    - Navigate to the `Objects` tab in your S3 bucket.
     - Upload your static files:
         - Drag and drop all files from the `/build` directory into the bucket.
     - Set permissions:
-    - Make sure all files are publicly accessible by setting the proper permissions in the "Permissions" tab.
+        - Make sure all files are publicly accessible by setting the proper permissions in the `Permissions` tab.

 5. Update Bucket Policy
     - Add a bucket policy to allow public access to all objects.
 Replace `your-bucket-name` with your actual bucket name.
         - Apply the policy.

 ```json
 {